Carson Kelly Preview, Player Props: Tigers vs. Yankees

 Carson Kelly At The Plate

-- He has scored in seven of 37 games so far this year.
+- He has scored in seven games this year (18.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.